GilleM/Kilbronogue_trip/README.md

 * Tested all internal links within the pages.
 * Tested all buttons.
 * Tested the responsive behaviour of images and text on desktops, laptops, notebooks and various smartphones.
-* Reduce and expand width of window to verify that each line of text behaves the way expected, and that the text arrangement looks good on all devices sizes.
+* Reduce and expand the width of the window to verify that each line of text behaves the way expected, and that the text arrangement looks good on all device sizes.
-* I identified and fixed majority of problems that were affecting my sites' performance, accessibility and UX by using open-source Google tool **Lighthouse**.
-A day before submitting the milestone, performance of each one page exceeds 80%.
+* I identified and fixed the majority of problems that were affecting my site's performance, accessibility and UX by using open-source Google tool **Lighthouse**.
+A day before submitting the milestone, performance of each page exceeded 80%.

 **Navbar**

 - Click on each navigation menu item and verify that it links to the correct page.
 - Hover over navigation links and see the difference in colour.
-- Click on one navigation link and see how the colour of active link is different.
+- Click on one navigation link and see how the colour of the active link is different.
 - Change the screen sizes to verify that the navigation bar is responsive and switches from in line menu to navbar toggler button with dropdown menu at the appropriate place.
-- Tested the picture logo in all devices' sizes and it's well positioned.
+- Tested the picture logo in all device sizes and it's well positioned.

 **Map**

-The map's div is fixed and the map is flexibile inside the div and can be move to different directions.
+The map's div is fixed and the map is flexible inside the div and can be moved in different directions.

-- Pres _minimize and maximize button_ on the map to expand and reduce the scale.
+- Press minimize and maximize buttons on the map to expand and reduce the scale.
-- Press _View larger _map_ to see that the map opens in the new tab.
+- Press _View larger map_ to see that the map opens in the new tab.
 - Press _Satelite imagery_ to see that it works both, in the page and in the larger view.
-- Press _Street map_ again to see that it changes back to street view is made.
+- Press _Street map_ again to see that it changes back to street view.

 **Form contact**

 - Try to submit the empty form and verify that an error message about the required fields appears
 - Try to submit the form with an invalid email address and verify that a relevant error message appears
 - Try to submit the form with all inputs valid and verify that a success message appears.
-- Reduce and expand width of window to verify that the form display behaves and centres the way expected, and that is well positioned on all devices' size.
+- Reduce and expand the width of the window to verify that the form display behaves and centres the way expected, and that it is well positioned on all device sizes.

 **Footer**

 - Hover over each social media icon and confirm the different colour of the icon.
 - Click on each icon to confirm it opens a separate tab for its link.
-- Reduce and expand width of the window to verify that the footer is responsive and that is well positioned on all devices' size.
+- Reduce and expand width of the window to verify that the footer is responsive and that is well positioned on all device sizes.

 ## Validation